rsdoiel/r-tag/README.md

 ## Wireframe websites with Markdown documents and Web Components

 This started as an experiment to learn how web components worked.
-I wound up writing three simple web components.
-Two let you easy create wireframe websites where Markdown documents serve as content source files and HTML pages run as render engines.
+I wound up writing two simple web components.
+They let you easy create wireframe websites where Markdown documents serve as content source files and HTML pages run as render engines.

 + [Client Side Rendering](page.html?main=client-side-rendering.md), a story about how this works and evolved.
 + Quick Demos